Safeguarding the welfare of pets

 The government introduced the Dog Breeding Licence in order to clamp down on what are being described as “backstreet breeders”.
-Anyone who runs a business which specifically breeds and sells dogs or anyone who breeds more than 3 litters a year and sell any of the puppies must hold a Dog Breeding Licence.
+Anyone who runs a business which specifically breeds and sells dogs or anyone who and sells any of the puppies must hold a Dog Breeding Licence.
 The new changes came into effect on 1st October 2018, but only apply to breeders who sell the dogs for profit.

 Applicants will receive a visit from a vet or inspector who will visit the premises to check that your breeding dogs live in suitable accommodation and have adequate food, water and bedding.
 They will also check that the dogs are regularly exercised, and are transported safely and comfortably.
 Finally they will want to ensure that they are protected from fires, floods and other natural disasters, and are protected from any diseases that may spread.

 Once a licence has been received, it must be displayed in a prominent position in the premises from where you conduct your dog breeding business.
 The name of the licence holder and their licence number should also be displayed on any web pages used by the business.
 The licence should also be kept readily available in the event of a visit from an inspector.
 This can be either a paper copy or an electronic copy, as long as they are easily accessible.
 The recommends that any licences stored electronically are backed up.

 The government guidance has set out a number of welfare standards for the dogs which are split into Minimum Standards and Higher Standards.
 A new star system has also been introduced to rate the welfare standards of the dog breeder.

 When displaying your puppies for your customers, you must always show them with their mothers, before the sale, and the puppies cannot be less than 8 weeks old when they are handed over to their new owners.

 Exceptions to the licence